Top 10 High Potassium Foods List

 Furthermore, Pumpkin seeds and nuts go well with cheese and spice up any salad.

-However, you should not eat massive amounts of pumpkin seeds, as that could negatively affect your omega-3 to omega-6 fatty acid ratio.
+However, you should not eat massive amounts of pumpkin seeds, which could negatively affect your omega-3 to omega-6 fatty acid ratio.

-Nevertheless, even minimal amounts of pumpkin seeds can significantly boost your potassium levels.
+Nevertheless, even minimal pumpkin seeds can significantly boost your potassium levels.

 2. Spinach (558mg/100g)